adam-herrala-bricker/wedding/README.md

 >[!NOTE]
 >One key feature of the application is the preservation of the user's view when switching to/from an image highlight.
 In highlight view, users will cycle through only those images included in the currently loaded scene, and they will return to the same scene when exiting highlight view.
 >
->Additionally, the user's vertical scroll value in the image grid is retained when exiting highlight view, returning them to the same place they were before entering highlight view (as opposed to sending them back to the top of the grid).
+>Additionally, the user's vertical scroll position in the image grid is retained when exiting highlight view, returning them to the same place they were before entering highlight view (as opposed to sending them back to the top of the grid).
 This produces a much nicer user experience.
 >
 >Unfortunately, scroll retention won't be noticable in the demo, since there are too few images to enable scrolling.